Lewis County Emergency Communications Governance and SOP study

 BBI will work with Lewis County to provide training and exercises, and formalize their emergency communications procedures to ensure compliance with SAFECOM, the National Emergency Communication Plan, the NYS Statewide Interoperable Communications Plan, and local CNYICC guidelines.
 In collaboration with Lewis County, BBI will work to promote efficient interregional communications interoperability and cooperation, verify capabilities, and identify gaps through NIMS & HSEEP compliant training and exercises.
 BBI will assist in planning, conducting and assessing tabletop exercises, live hands-on exercises, and field exercises to validate capabilities.

-BBI Project Director, Joseph Treglia, and Director of Operations & Business Manager, Diana Foote will serve as Co-Principal Investigators on the project.
+BBI Project Director, Joseph Treglia, will serve as Co-Investigator and Director of Operations & Business Manager, Diana Foote, will serve as Principal Investigator on the project.
 They have extensive experience in governance, communications, and training, and have similar collaborative projects with Madison, Oswego and Onondaga Counties across New York State.

 BBI is a leading institution in pioneering interdisciplinary research, policy development, and promoting new evidence and understanding of effective strategies to advance the social, civic, and economic participation of individuals with disabilities in inclusive communities.
 BBI staff have expertise on assessment, curriculum, and training development and delivery.

 BBI’s focus on inclusion for persons with disabilities in consideration of public safety communications systems is a growing and important area for systematic attention.
 In New York State, there is a need for emergency response agencies to communicate effectively with individuals with disabilities across the life course, and with older adults.
 The Lewis County project will lead to more inclusive and effective policies and best practice models for replication in other counties, in New York and others states across the USA.